Transition to Further Education (T2FE)

 On completing the course, you will receive awards from 10 college courses at SCQF levels 3 - 5.

-College Certificate in Further Education begins in September and finishes in June so if you find that you are interested in one of our further eduation courses, you can apply to start in the following September.
+Transition to Further Education (T2FE) begins in September and finishes in June so if you find that you are interested in one of our further eduation courses, you can apply to start in the following September.

 And if you decide to go into employment, you will take your experience and skills with you.
 60% of last year’s students took up full-time college courses while others went back to the workplace.